microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/DevOps/D365-DevOps-Fundamentals.md

 1. Open a PowerShell Terminal
 2. Navigate to the directory that you want the tools downloaded to.
 Note that the code below will create the folder structure *Tools\CoreTools* in the current directory
-3. Copy & paste the code below into the terminal or new script window if using PowerShell ISE and run t
+3. Copy & paste the code below into the terminal or new script window if using PowerShell ISE and run the script.

 ```PowerShell
     $sourceNugetExe = "https://dist.nuget.org/win-x86-commandline/latest/nuget.exe"